 Tax Information for Americans At Home

 While there has been talk for many years about the possibility of a flat tax or tax returns the size of a postcard, that is not yet the reality.
-Instead, the tax code has continued to change, evolve and become more complicated.
-Every taxpayer’s situation is unique and we are always ready to assist you with individual consults, but the following is a little information on the topics we are addressing most often this year.
+Instead, the tax code has continued to change, evolve and become even more complicated.
+Every taxpayer’s situation is unique and we are always ready to assist you with individual consults, but the following are changes for 2022 that are most likely to affect you.

-- The ACA and Healthcare—For 2019, the individual mandate was removed so only those with Affordable Care Act health plans are required to report their healthcare coverage.
-Because these plans are reconciled with your income on your taxes, it is important to accurately estimate your income if you are accepting subsidies toward your health coverage.
-If your income was higher than estimated, you will be required to repay any subsidy overpayments at tax time.
-Make sure you review your subsidy annually with your healthcare provider to ensure you do not get hit with a surprise healthcare reimbursement at tax time.
+- The ACA and Healthcare—The individual mandate was removed in 2019 so only those with Affordable Care Act health plans are required to report their healthcare coverage.
+Because these plans are reconciled with your income on your taxes, it is important to accurately estimate your income if you accept subsidies toward your ACA health coverage.
+Review your subsidy annually with healthcare.gov for accuracy, as you will be required to repay any subsidy overpayments at tax time.
+If you received a subsidy for your ACA plan, you must send your taxpayer the form 1095-A statement from the Marketplace.